metasfresh/metasfresh-documentation/_howto_collection/EN/how_to_use_the_standalone_printing_client.md

 # 3. Start the printing client

-Start the printing client using
+You can now open a command line and start the printing client like this:

 ```
 java -Xmx200m -Dconfig="<printing-client-config-file>" -jar <printing-client.jar>
 ```

+Note: as a windows user, you can open a command line by entering `cmd.exe` into the start menu search field.

 The console output should look like this:
 ```